-- (3)(2) If both the Mayor and the Council member designated under section 11(1) or 11(2) are absent or otherwise unable to act, the Council member who is next on the rotation shall be the Deputy Mayor. - Further to sections 11(1) and 11(2), in the event the Office of the Mayor becomes vacant, the Council may designate a member as Acting Mayor and such Acting Mayor shall continue in office until such time as another Mayor is elected or otherwise appointed. - (5)(4) Further to sections 11(1) and 11(2), in the event the Mayor is absent or unable to act for a minimum of six (6) months, the Council may designate a member as Acting Mayor and such Acting Mayor shall continue in office until such time as the Mayor returns, vacates the offices or the position of Acting Mayor is otherwise appointed. - Each Council member designated under section 11(1), 11(2), 11(3) or $\frac{11(5)}{11(5)}$ has the same powers and duties as the Mayor in relation to the applicable matter.
+- (1) At the inaugural meeting and annually thereafter, Council shall from amongst its members designate councillors to serve on a two-month rotating basis each year as Deputy Mayor in the place of the Mayor when the Mayor is absent or otherwise unable to act. - (2) If both the Mayor and the Council member designated under section15(1) are absent or otherwise unable to act, the Council member who is next on the rotation shall be the Deputy Mayor. - (3) Further to sections 15(1) and 155(2), in the event the Office of the Mayor becomes vacant, the Council may designate a member as Acting Mayor and such Acting Mayor shall continue in office until such time as another Mayor is elected or otherwise appointed. - (4) Further to sections 15(1) and 15(2), in the event the Mayor is absent or unable to act for a minimum of six (6) months, the Council may designate a member as Acting Mayor and such Acting Mayor shall continue in office until such time as the Mayor returns, vacates the offices or the position of Acting Mayor is otherwise appointed. - (5) Each Council member designated under section155(1), 155(2), 155(3) or 155(4) has the same powers and duties as the Mayor in relation to the applicable matter.

-12. Attendance at Public Meetings
+17.16.
+Attendance at Public Meetings

-- (1) In addition to applying to council meetings, this section also applies to the meetings of the following: - (a) Committee of the Whole; - (b) Committees; - (c) an advisory body established by Council; - (d) a municipal commission established under section 143 of the Community Charter; - (e) a body that under the Community Charter or another Act may exercise the powers of the District or Council; - (f) the Board of Variance; - (g) a parcel tax roll review panel established under section 204 of the Community Charter; and - (h) a body prescribed by Provincial regulation. - (2) Meetings of Council must be open to the public except as provided in this section. - (3) In accordance with section 90 of the Community Charter, a council meeting or a part thereof may or must be closed to the public, and shall be called a Closed meeting. - (4) Despite section 12(3): - (a) the presiding member may order that persons that the presiding member consider to be acting improperly be expelled from a regular or special council meeting; and
+- (1) In addition to applying to council meetings, this section also applies to the meetings of the following: - a) Committee of the Whole; - b) Council Committees; - c) an advisory body established by Council; - d) a municipal commission established under section143 of the Community Charter; - e) a body that under the Community Charter or another Act may exercise the powers of Council; - f) the Board of Variance; - g) a parcel tax roll review panel established under section 204 of the Community Charter; and - h) a body prescribed by Provincial regulation. - (2) Meetings of Council must be open to the public except as provided in this section.

-- (b) if the person who is expelled does not leave the meeting, a peace officer may enforce the order under subsection (a) as if it were a court order. - (5) Before closing a council meeting or part of a council meeting to the public, Council must pass a resolution in a public meeting in accordance with section 92 of the Community Charter.
+- (3) In accordance with section 90 of the Community Charter, a council meeting or a part thereof may or must be closed to the public and shall be called a Closed meeting. - (4) Despite section 166(2): - a) the presiding member may order that persons that the presiding member consider to be acting improperly be expelled from a regular or special council meeting; and - b) if the person who is expelled does not leave the meeting, a peace officer may enforce the order under subsection (a) as if it were a court order. - (5) Before closing a council meeting or part of a council meeting to the public, Council must pass a resolution in a public meeting in accordance with section 92 of the Community Charter.

-13. Attendance at Closed Meetings
+18.17.
+Attendance at Closed Meetings